diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 There are a few Hadoop-specific “usual suspects” that are worth checking to see whether they are responsible for a performance problem.
 You should run through the checklist in Table 6-3 before you start trying to profile or optimize at the task level.

 * Number of mappers
 How long are your mappers running for?
-If they are only running for a few seconds on average, you should see whether there’s a way to have fewer mappers and make them all run longer—a minute or so, as a rule of thumb.
+If they are only running for a few seconds on average, you should see whether there’s a way to have fewer mappers and make them all run longer—`a minute or so, as a rule of thumb`.
 Suggestion: use **CombineFileInputFormat** to avoid small files. (“small” means significantly smaller than an HDFS block)
 Hadoop works better with a small number of large files than a large number of small files.
 Compare a 1 GB file broken into eight 128 MB blocks with 10,000 or so 100 KB files.
 The 10,000 files use one map each, and the job time can be tens or hundreds of times slower than the equivalent one with a single input file and eight map tasks.
 The situation is alleviated somewhat by CombineFileInputFormat, which was designed to work well with small files.
 Where FileInputFormat creates a split per file, CombineFileInputFormat packs many files into each split so that each mapper has more to process.
 Crucially, CombineFileInputFormat takes node and rack locality into account when deciding which blocks to place in the same split, so it does not compromise the speed at which it can process the input in a typical MapReduce job.
 CombineFileInputFormat isn’t just good for small files.
-It can bring benefits when processing large files, too, since it will generate one split per node, which may be made up of multiple blocks.
+It can bring benefits when processing large files, too, since it will `generate one split per node`, which may be made up of multiple blocks.
 Essentially, CombineFileInputFormat decouples the amount of data that a mapper consumes from the block size of the files in HDFS.
-Of course, if possible, it is still a good idea to avoid the many small files case, because MapReduce works best when it can operate at the transfer rate of the disks in the cluster, and processing many small files increases the number of seeks that are needed to run a job.
-One technique for avoiding the many small files case is to merge small files into larger files by using a sequence file
+Of course, if possible, it is still a good idea to avoid the many small files case, because `MapReduce works best when it can operate at the transfer rate of the disks in the cluster`, and `processing many small files increases the number of seeks that are needed to run a job`.  `One technique for avoiding the many small files case is to merge small files into larger files by using a sequence file`.
 * Number of reducers
-Check that you are using more than a single reducer.
-Reduce tasks should run for five minutes or so and produce at least a block’s worth of data, as a rule of thumb.
+Check that you are using more than a single reducer. `Reduce tasks should run for five minutes or so and produce at least a block’s worth of data, as a rule of thumb`.
 The single reducer default is something of a gotcha for new users to Hadoop.
 Almost all real-world jobs should set this to a larger number; otherwise, the job will be very slow since all the intermediate data flows through a single reduce task.
 Choosing the number of reducers for a job is more of an art than a science.
 Increasing the number of reducers makes the reduce phase shorter, since you get more parallelism.
 However, if you take this too far, you can have lots of small files, which is suboptimal.
 One rule of thumb is to aim for reducers that each run for five minutes or so, and which produce at least one HDFS block’s worth of output.
 * Combiners
 Check whether your job can take advantage of a combiner to reduce the amount of data passing through the shuffle.
 * Intermediate compression
-Job execution time can almost always benefit from enabling map output compression.
+Job execution time can almost always benefit from `enabling map output compression`.
 * Custom serialization
 If you are using your own custom Writable objects or custom comparators, make sure you have implemented RawComparator.
 * Shuffle tweaks
-The MapReduce shuffle exposes around a dozen tuning parameters for memory management, which may help you wring out the last bit of performance.
+The MapReduce shuffle exposes around a dozen tuning parameters for memory management, `which may help you wring out the last bit of performance`.

 #### Profiling Tasks
 Hadoop allows you to profile a fraction of the tasks in a job and, as each task completes, pulls down the profile information to your machine for later analysis with standard profiling tools.